KC-univ/KC-univ/README.md

-**There are 60% pf total repositories that private, because they contain confidential data.**
+**There are 60% of total repositories that private, because they contain confidential data.**

 <img src="https://github.com/KC-univ/KC-univ/blob/main/banner.jpg" alt="banner" />